 - alemtuzumab (Lemtrada)

-As MS and its progression vary between people, a doctor will tailor treatment to meet a person’s needs.
+Because MS and its progression vary among people, a doctor will tailor treatment to meet a person’s individual needs.

-Doctors may also order other prescriptions for MS, including corticosteroid injections to relieve inflammation and symptoms during a flare.
+The doctor may also order other prescriptions for MS, including corticosteroid injections to relieve inflammation and symptoms during a relapse.